 Are you wondering if your child is a sensory seeker?
 Children who have sensory processing difficulties may move around a lot, which can get them into trouble.
 But the reason they never seem to slow down is because their bodies are telling them they need to move, move, move!

-Sensory seeking behaviors typically include poor balance, coordination, and awareness of their body in space.
-Kids with sensory challenges also have decreased awareness of vestibular and/or proprioceptive input.
+Children have a variety of sensory needs!
+Some children can be more sensitive to certain sensory experiences, whereas other children have higher thresholds and require more sensory input to register the sensory information.
+Sensory seeking behaviours typically include poor balance, coordination, and awareness of their body in space.
+Kids with sensory challenges or a sensory seeking disorder may also have decreased awareness of vestibular and/or proprioceptive input.

 To compensate for this, sensory seeking children will often seek out lots of sensory input to give their bodies more feedback to these systems.

-In this video below, NAPA occupational therapist Erin shares some sensory seeking activities to help organize our sensory seekers throughout the day.
+In this video below, NAPA occupational therapist Erin shares some sensory seeking activities to help organise our sensory seekers throughout the day.